Loading...

 • Create a temporary user account.

-• Switch into the new account with a full login environment.
+• Switch into the new account with a full login environment using su -.

-• Prove sudo works and clean up the account.
+• Prove sudo works with sudo whoami and clean up with userdel -r.

-• Switching users correctly with su - to load the target user's login environment.
+• Switching users with su - loads the target user’s login environment, which affects PATH and profile behavior.

 Walkthrough

-Step 1 : Run a single privileged command with sudo.
+Step 1 : Run a single privileged command.

 Command